CappelloNicola/MazeSolver/README.md

 **BUG ALERT:**
 Unfortunately the project has a bug i couldn't resolve :(

 When the program is executed it might appear only a black screen.
-Minimize the window and then bring it back on foreground to see the maze.
+Minimize the window and then bring it back to the foreground to see the maze.
 I'm not handy with javax.swing library, sorry for the trouble.

 * Download the zip
 * Open the command prompt